 Bachelor Studies (only in Finnish)

 The BA degree is taught in Finnish, the MA and DA studies are taught in English.
 More information about the study experience at Aalto can be found here and additional insights on living in Finland can be found here.
-Our unit is committed to internationalization maintaining an active engagement with professors, guest lecturers, and many students from around the globe.
+We are committed to internationalization: maintaining an active engagement with professors, guest lecturers, and students from around the globe.
 We offer outgoing exchange studies with top universities abroad.
 More information regarding exchange procedures can be found here.

 Bachelor studies in Graphic Design is a 3-year degree taught entirely in Finnish.
 It's composed of 180 academic credits that can be broken down into core subjects (40 credits), compulsory courses (100-110 credits), minor subjects (15-25 credits) and elective courses (15 credits).
 Subject matter covers artistic expression, media studies and language studies.
 Courses in other departments at Aalto are made available as well as exchange opportunities at participating universities abroad.
 Students practice traditional methods in graphic design focusing on layout and typography and learn to build on these foundations through various forms and applications.
 The curriculum has included courses in Font Design, Publication Design, Bookbinding, Illustration, Campaign Design, Digital Publishing Design, Exhibition Design, and Moving Image.